ApiLogicServer/Docs/docs/Tech-AI.md

 ## 3. Deploy for Collaboration

-API Logic Server also creates scripts for deployment, as shown below:
+API Logic Server also creates scripts for deployment.

-&nbsp;

-### Deploy to Azure

-Then, login to the azure portal, and:
+Login to the azure portal, and:

 ```bash
 git clone https://github.com/ApiLogicServer/ai_customer_orders.git